Yemen: Customs, Traditions, and More

 Cuisine and Table Manners:

-Yemen has a wide variety of dishes that are peculiar to Yemeni kitchen.
+Yemen has a wide variety of dishes that are peculiar to the Yemeni kitchen.
 The most frequently enjoyed are saltah, mandi, ‘aseeT, shafoot, and bint aSSaHn.
 These dishes are mostly eaten for lunch—the main meal in Yemen.

 • mandi مَنْدِي: it a rice dish with meat.
 The best variety of mandi is goat meat.
 Recently, all types of red meat and even chicken are used to make the dish.
 Mandi has lately become a popular dish in many Arab countries.